10 Ways To Get Free Government Money

 According to a May 2023 study, Americans have left approximately $1.65 trillion in assets in forgotten 401K accounts.
 How can people lose these retirement benefits?
 It may be because you switched jobs during your lifetime and assumed that your retirement benefits from a previous employer traveled with you to your next job.

-Many times, retirement accounts stay behind unless you made provisions to move your pension or 401K accounts.
-If you leave it at your previous job, companies go out of business, change their names, or merge with another company.
+Many times, retirement accounts stay behind unless you make provisions to move your pension or 401K accounts.
+If you leave it at your previous job, the company may go out of business, change its name, or merge with another company.
 Tracking your government pension or 401(k) plan from years ago takes time.
-These resources are more like found money than free money; you’ll be happy to find your nest egg.
+These resources are more like found money than free money; you’ll be happy to find your nest egg.ย

 The first place to look is your company’s HR department at the last place you worked.
 Check these resources: